Top 10 best large MPVs 2021

 Fashions come and go and what’s hot today might be forgotten tomorrow.
-A few years ago, this looked to be the case with the humble Multi Purpose Vehicle (MPV) – or people carrier as some call them.
-For over a decade, MPVs like the Renault Espace were the default way of carrying a family that needed a little extra versatility – today it seems many would rather choose a fashionable SUV as their practical family runabout.
+A few years ago, this looked to be the case with the humble Multi Purpose Vehicle (MPV), also known as the ‘people carrier’.
+For over a decade, MPVs like the Renault Espace were the default way to carry a family that needed a little extra versatility.
+Today, however, it seems many would rather choose anSUV as their practical family car.

 Buyers have also realised that the shape of an SUV somewhat compromises its ability to carry groups of people around with ease – the third row of seats is often inconvenient to access and some can struggle with climbing up into the car.
 There’s a greater variety of models with space for five or more occupants than ever before and many cars on this list have seven seats.
 Some of them even boast three ISOFIX points, too, enabling three child seats to be secured across the second row.

 The Grand C4 SpaceTourer has been facelifted, but its sleek looks were left largely untouched, while some welcome improvements to the standard touchscreen system were introduced.
 The mid-range Feel model is the one to go for, as this has all-round parking sensors, sat nav, a panoramic sunroof and an upgraded HD infotainment screen.

 We think it’s fair to say the Sharan isn’t exactly the most memorable car to look at, either.
 On the plus side, it wears the classy and desirable VW badge on its nose, and for many that will make all the difference.
 SE trim is the pick of the range, as this includes alloy wheels, folding picnic tables, Bluetooth connectivity, cruise control and a leather steering wheel.
 Like many MPVs, the Sharan is most relaxing to drive when fitted with a diesel engine and the 148bhp 2.0-litre is the best of the bunch.